 The world is moving away from fossil fuels towards more sustainable sources of energy and chemicals.
 Yorkshire and the Humber is playing a leading role in this transition, with pioneering companies, world-leading research and open-access scale-up facilities, all developing advanced biofuels and biorefineries.

-Most of the UK’s existing biofuel industry is based here.
+Much of the UK’s existing biofuel industry is based here.

 - Drax in Selby is Europe’s largest biomass-fuelled power station, burning wood pellets to produce 17% of the UK’s renewable energy.